HumanNeuronLab/ERWiN/readme.txt

        - Electrode vis. feedback when estimation successful
        - Reset view button added (when viewer starts malfunctioning)
        - New exporting window makes file saving more streamlined
+       - Autosave and possibility of loading autosaved files (*_erwin.mat)

        Note: electrode parameters may only be modified or updated in the CT tab.
 After updating any electrode parameters, estimation must be